urbit/developers.urbit.org/content/reference/glossary/mold.md

 ### Further Reading

-- [Hoon school lesson 4](/guides/core/hoon-school/E-types): A lesson on molds.
+- [Hoon school: types](/guides/core/hoon-school/E-types): A lesson on molds.

 - [Buc (`$`) rune reference](/reference/hoon/rune/buc): Details on the runes
   that can create molds.